 If you are experiencing pain, tenderness or swelling around your shoulder, hip, knee or elbow, it may be the result of bursitis.
 At the Diagnostic Pain Center, we frequently see Austin patients who have overused a joint through activities like tennis or pitching too many innings of baseball.
 Other patients develop the condition as a result of work, for instance, people who lay carpet all day or kneel for very long periods, such as when gardening.

-Dr. Robert S. Marks and Dr. Sauman A. Rafii will work with you to identify the cause and source of your pain and develop a treatment plan that controls bursitis pain while allowing you to continue doing the activities you love.
+Dr. Robert S. Marks, Dr. Sauman A. Rafii, and Dr. Ivan N. Chew will work with you to identify the cause and source of your pain and develop a treatment plan that controls bursitis pain while allowing you to continue doing the activities you love.
 Give us a call today at (512) 981-7246 to schedule an office visit.